 15. Molson Muscle

-Phrase: Haha, forget a six-pack, I think I have a Molson muscle, mate!
+Phrase: Haha, forget a six-pack; I think I have a Molson muscle, mate!

 16. Rink Rat

-Rink rat is a colourful Canadian slang term used to affectionately describe individuals who devote a significant amount of their time to the ice rink, particularly avid hockey enthusiasts.
+Rink rat is a playful Canadian slang used to affectionately describe individuals who devote a significant amount of their time to the ice rink, particularly avid hockey enthusiasts.
 These dedicated fans can often be found at local arenas, either playing the game themselves or passionately supporting their favourite teams and players.

 Phrase: He has always been fond of hockey!
 He is such a rink rat!